OpenTranslationBible/open-bible/en-GB/18.Job/md/job-10.md

 ## Job 10:21

 > Before I go—and I shall not return—
-> To the land of darkness and deep shadow,
+> To the realm of darkness and deep shadow,

 ## Job 10:22

 > The land of utter gloom, like darkness itself,
 > Of deep shadow without order,
-> And it shines like darkness.”
+> Where even light is like darkness.”